-The objectives of the plan are enshrined in a number of policies which will be implemented through the planning process.
-Those coming forward with proposals for developments are encouraged to engage with the Parish Council and Eden District Council at the earliest stage of the design process.

-The principal objective of the plan is to enhance the overall quality of life of those living and working in Lazonby over the plan period.

-The principal objective will be achieved through a number of more detailed policy approaches, summarised below.

-- To provide a framework of sustainable policies to give prospective developers guidance of what is needed in the parish, and the types and design of buildings which are likely to meet with the approval of Lazonby Parish Council and Eden District Council. - 2.
+- 4.1.1 The objectives of the plan are enshrined in a number of policies which will be implemented through the planning process.
+Those coming forward with proposals for developments are encouraged to engage with the Parish Council and Eden District Council at the earliest stage of the design process. - 4.1.2 The principal objective of the plan is to enhance the overall quality of life of those living and working in Lazonby over the plan period. - 4.1.3 The principal objective will be achieved through a number of more detailed policy approaches, summarised below. - 1.
+To provide a framework of sustainable policies to give prospective developers guidance of what is needed in the parish, and the types and design of buildings which are likely to meet with the approval of Lazonby Parish Council and Eden District Council. - 2.
 To implement the provisions of a Design Guide with regard to new buildings and to maintain and enhance the character of existing buildings and their settings. - 3.
-To protect the natural environment, such as woodlands, veteran trees, hedgerows and important habitats, through restricting development on greenfield sites. - 4.
+To protect the natural environment through restricting development on greenfield sites - 4.
 To protect existing open and amenity spaces and to promote their enhancement. - 5.
 To extend the existing footpath and cycle network within the parish. - 6.
 To influence the scale of future developments within the parish and to support improved infrastructure and service provision. - 7.
 To extend the range of employment opportunities in the Parish. - 8.
 To reduce commuting. - 9.
 To allow for and allocate land for the growth of existing small and medium sized businesses. - 10.
 To support new, home based businesses where this does not exacerbate existing traffic and parking problems. - 11.
 To support farm diversification initiatives. - 12.
 To encourage businesses and services that attract visitors and promote tourism in the parish. - 13.
-To support businesses which provide services for the local community.
+To support businesses which provide services for the local community. - 14.
+To support micro- and renewable energy generation at a scale appropriate to local needs.